Blizzard/node-rdkafka/README.md

 export LDFLAGS=-L/usr/local/opt/openssl/lib
 ```

+Also make sure that your path does not contain any whitespace character.
+For example, if your directory is called "my project", then rename it to something like "my-project".

 Then you can run `npm install` on your application to get it to build correctly.

 __NOTE:__ From the `librdkafka` docs